Fayetteville man sentenced in court for intending to distribute meth to VA employees

 FAYETTEVILLE, Ark.
-(KFTA) — A Fayetteville man was sentenced in federal court for possessing with intent to distribute methamphetamine.
+(KNWA) — A Fayetteville man was sentenced in federal court for possessing with intent to distribute methamphetamine.

 Bruce Wayne Billingsley, 63, was sentenced yesterday to six and a half years in federal prison, followed by four years of supervised release for possessing with intent to distribute more than 50 grams of methamphetamine.